Powerlated/FEH_Robot_Team_C2/Doc/proteus.md

 Introduction {#proteus_intro}
 ===
-The Proteus is a microcontroller with a powerful Freescale ARM Cortex M4 processor, a touch screen, digital/analog I/O, and motor and servo outputs.
+The Proteus is controller with a powerful Freescale ARM Cortex M4 processor, a touch screen, digital/analog I/O, and motor and servo outputs.
 It is programmable in C++, using VSCode with the FEHVSCode extension.
 For more information, see the Hello, World! tutorial [here](@ref hello_world).

 The name "Proteus" is taken from the god of rivers in Greek mythology.
 The adjective "protean" means capable of assuming many forms.
 The Proteus was developed to replace the MIT Handyboard, which was used previously.